Wright Patman: Legacy

 In the U.S. House of Representatives in Washington, the Wright Patman Congressional Federal Credit Union is named after him.
 This credit union serves the banking needs of elected and former members of the House and their staff.
 In addition, Wright Patman Lake and Wright Patman Dam in Northeast Texas are also named for him.

 In fiction

-In the alternate history novel Settling Accounts: In at the Death by Harry Turtledove, part of the Southern Victory series, Wright Patman was a member of the Freedom Party and served as the Governor of Texas during the Second Great War.
-Towards the end of the conflict, he declares Texas's secession from the Confederacy as an independent nation with himself as President to secure an armistice with the United States, agreeing to the re-establishment of the state of Houston and the arrest of Confederate war criminals as conditions.
+Harry Turtledove's Southern Victory series of alternate history novels features Patman as a minor character in the final volume Settling Accounts: In at the Death.